 Aino reads the news in the paper and stops, sighs – is there anything she could do about the brutal reality of distant lands?
 She’s an artist, all she knows how to do is draw, and yet the images that flood into her mind gnaw at her.
 On her way to her studio, Aino thinks about a woman’s contours and gets lost watching a girl apply makeup in the metro, rust-coloured blush.

-Hanna Weselius collates her uniquely enchanting novel from fragments, the shards of mirrors in which we see reflections of many images of women.
+Hanna Weselius (b.
+1972) collates her uniquely enchanting novel from fragments, the shards of mirrors in which we see reflections of many images of women.
 The stream-of-consciousness text immediately sweeps us up and along.
 Times, places, and perspectives change; who is speaking matters less than what is seen and how it feels.
 Putting the implements of beauty to work, Alma! bores critically into the reality surrounding us and into that bottomless, limitless other reality that each of us carry inside.

-2017 Finnish Literary Export Prize
+2017, winner of the Finnish Literary Export Prize

-2016 The Best Debut of the Year Prize
+2016, winner of the Best Debut of the Year Prize

-2015 Winner of the Year of the Book writing competition
+2015, winner of the Year of the Book writing competition